nemo-ufes/ufo-protege-plugin/README.md

-# ufo-protege-plugin: A Protégé plugin for gUFO-based ontologies
+# A Protégé plugin for gUFO-based ontologies

+This Protégé plugin extends the tool with functionality for gUFO-based ontologies.
+In particular, it verifies a number of rules that a gUFO-based ontology should satisfy (based on [4]), supporting a user in checking the quality of the ontology implementation.
+Experimental support for gUFO patterns is also available, with wizards to enable the instantiation of a number of patterns.

 To install, check <https://github.com/nemo-ufes/ufo-protege-plugin/releases>, download the latest jar file and add that to the plugins folder in your Protégé installation.

 The plugin will add a "File->Validate GUFO rules" menu item to Protégé.
 Results are displayed in a specialized tab that is available under "Window->Tabs->UFO Validation Tab".

-Experimental patterns support is also available in a "GUFO Patterns" menu item.
+Experimental patterns support are available under the "GUFO Patterns" menu item.

+Contributors:

+* Luciano Coutinho Barcellos
+* Jeferson de Oliveira Batista
+* João Paulo A. Almeida

 See <http://purl.org/nemo/doc/gufo> for usage guide and complete documentation of gUFO.